mpresill/HCMN/README.md

    - isolation 2016 (), 2017 (), 2018 ()
    - N.B.
 Since there are two different scale factor scenarios within 2016 data taking depending on the era (B-F) or (G-H) muon SFs for 2016 are computed by averageing the SF by the relative luminosity of each period and then apply a single weight to the MC: lumi(B-F)_Mu50=19.25 fb^-1, lumi(B-F)_TkMu50=16.64 fb^-1; lumi(G-H)_Mu50=16.29 fb^-1, lumi(G-H)_TkMu50=16.29 fb^-1 (Info from BrilCalc)

+## Notes on bkg estimation:
+- QCD: use "Rootplizer_HeavyNeutrino_QCD.cc" for the estimation method used in the previous version of the analysis
+- TTtW: from cross section '
+- DY: still unknown...

 ## Utils
 - How to find storage sites path: https://cmsweb.cern.ch/sitedb/prod/sites/
+- To plot rootples: use "analisi_ele.cc"
 ### How to run Rootplizer:
    1. make list of all ntuples to be converted into root files with "makelist_*.sh"
    1. export voms certificate: voms-proxy-init --voms cms --valid 192:00 --out ~/proxy